Southold Union Free School District

 Southold Union Free School District is a public school district located on the North Fork of Long Island, in Suffolk County, New York, United States.
 It serves the central portion of the Town of Southold, including the majority of the census-designated place (CDP) of Southold, as well as the eastern portion of the CDP of Peconic.
 To the east, the district is bordered by the Greenport Union Free School District; and on the west, the Mattituck-Cutchogue Union Free School District.

 The total enrollment for the 2017–2018 school year was 766 students.

 In the winter of 2020, tenured Superintendent David Gamberg announced his retirement from Southold School District and neighboring Greenport School District effective in June 2020.
-He was then replaced by now superintendent Dr. Mauro.
+He was then replaced by now-superintendent Anthony Mauro.

 Schools

 Southold Junior Senior High School

 For grades 7 through 12, this school also educates students from the small adjacent New Suffolk school district.